akplan/Here-Lies-Alyssa/README.md

-# Here-Lies-Alyssa
+# Here Lies Alyssa
-Multimedia project for Advanced Creative Writing: Poetry
+Multimedia project for my Advanced Creative Writing: Poetry class, inspired by Alison Knowles and James Tenney's "House of Dust."
+Poem and code by Alyssa Plan.